-Don't place electrical items in your recycling or rubbish bins.
-Electrical household appliances in good working order can be taken to one of the furniture reuse schemes, or they will usually collect free of charge.
-Broken and unwanted small electrical items can be taken to your nearest Small Electrical Recycling point or HWRC.
-Remember to remove and recycle batteries separately.
-Large electrical appliances can be recycled at one of the household waste recycling centres.
+Don't place them in your recycling or rubbish bins.
+Electrical household appliances in good working order can be taken to one of the furniture reuse schemes, or they will collect.
+Broken or damaged electrical appliances can be recycled at one of the household waste recycling centres e.g. hair dryer, toaster, television, iron.

-(Durham County Council does not offer secure data removal or confidentiality of data, therefore it is your responsibility to ensure your data is removed before depositing any item for recycling or reuse.
+(HWRCs do not offer secure data removal or confidentiality of data, therefore it is your responsibility to ensure your data is removed before depositing any item for recycling or reuse.
 Items include electrical and mobile devices as well as paper documents.)